ghc/ghc/docs/users_guide/phases.rst

     Pass ⟨option⟩ to JavaScript C pre-processor (only for javascript-backend).

+.. ghc-flag:: -optCmmP ⟨option⟩
+    :shortdesc: pass ⟨option⟩ to the C-- C pre-processor.
+    :type: dynamic
+    :category: phase-options

+    Pass ⟨option⟩ to the C-- C pre-processor.

+    The C-- C pre-processor also receives C compiler flags.
+Those flags will come _before_ the flags added by this option.
+As a result, the net effect of the following pair of flags is zero: :code:`-optCmmP-UFOO -optc-DFOO`.

 .. ghc-flag:: -optF ⟨option⟩
     :shortdesc: pass ⟨option⟩ to the custom pre-processor
     :type: dynamic